Mongoose2k3/HowTo/README.md

 3. Telegram.? ?

-# What plaftorm to use for admin communication
+# What plaftorm to use for admin communications
 1. Discord
 2. Whatsapp?